 2. Hydrate Before a Race

-Hydrate no matter what, caffeinate if you’re into that.
+Hydrate no matter what, and caffeinate if you’re into that.
 Start thinking about hydrating in the 2-3 days leading up to the race.

 The basic principle is just to avoid starting your race dehydrated.
 How that works in practice varies a ton among athletes based on physiology and background, but the general guideline I use is to have a small glass of fluid after waking.
-Follow that up with another 8-16 ounces in the 75 minutes before the start, adjusting downward if waking and racing are close together, or if you drink coffee or tea, or if your bladder is the size of a teacup.
+Follow that up with another 8-16 ounces in 75 minutes before the start, adjusting downward if waking and racing are close together, if you drink coffee or tea, or if your bladder is the size of a teacup.

 3. Eat Before a Race